MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

-description: Windows Server Update Service (WSUS) article - How to import updates into WSUS using PowerShell and the Microsoft Update Catalog. ms.topic: article ms.assetid: f19a8659-5a96-4fdd-a052-29e4547fe51a ms.author: jgerend
+description: Windows Server Update Service (WSUS) article - How to import updates into WSUS using PowerShell and the Microsoft Update Catalog. ms.topic: article ms.assetid: f19a8659-5a96-4fdd-a052-29e4547fe51a ms.author: wscontent
 author: JasonGerend
 manager: mtillman
 ms.date: 07/25/2023
 ---
 # WSUS and the Microsoft Update Catalog

->Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+> Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 The [Microsoft Update Catalog](https://catalog.update.microsoft.com) is a service that provides a listing of updates that can be distributed over a corporate network.
 You can use the catalog for finding information about Microsoft software updates, drivers, and hotfixes.
 WSUS currently includes an option to **Import Updates** from the Microsoft Update Catalog.
 However, the **Import Updates** action in WSUS was built using ActiveX, which is now deprecated.
 This import functionality within WSUS has been replaced with a PowerShell script.
 The script allows you to import a single update, or multiple updates into WSUS.
 This article provides information about the catalog, the import script, and how to use the script.

 ## Prerequisites for importing updates into WSUS

 The following prerequisites are required to import updates into WSUS with the PowerShell script:

 - Any computer that has the WSUS administrative console installed, whether or not it's a WSUS server, can be used to import updates.
   - When importing from a WSUS server, use an account that's a member of the WSUS Administrators group or the Local Administrators group.